Privacy Notice (GDPR)

 How Long do we keep your Information for?

 There are different retention schedules for different types of information and types of record.
-In the NHS, all commissioners and providers apply retention schedules in accordance with the Information Governance Alliance’s Records Management Code of Practice for Health and Social Care which determines the length of time records should be kept.
+In the NHS, all commissioners and providers apply retention schedules in accordance with the NHS Records Management Code of Practice.

 NHS data are subject to legal retention periods and should not be destroyed unless specific instructions to do so has been determined and received from the Data Controller.